invaliddayta/Kraken-API-Client-on-Rust/README.md

 # Kraken API Client on Rust

 **Project Description:**
- Incooperation of Kraken API (potentially other) in Rust.
+ Incooperation of Kraken API client (potentially other) in Rust.

 *Short-term Objectives*
 * learn to code with Rust
-* toy around with API client
+* toy around with API clients
 * temporal data storage
 * graphic linux cmd output